 Though widely known as Chick, he was born as Wilson Lloyd Fewster in Baltimore on November 10, 1895.
 His father was a Marylander, James Fewster, a carpenter by trade.
-His mother Elizabeth was a native of Ireland who had arrived in the United States in 1884.
+His mother Elizabeth (Brewster) was a native of Ireland who had arrived in the United States in 1884.
 Wilson was the third of four boys in the family.
 The eldest, James, was five years older than he, followed two years later by Walter, and then Stanley was born a year after Wilson.
-By 1910, James was no longer in the picture – perhaps due to death – and Elizabeth was listed as head of household in that year’s census.
+Father James died near Emmitsburg, Maryland, after a fall from scaffolding on May 19, 1909, while he was superintending the erection of a building at St. Joseph’s Academy.
+[Baltimore Sun, May 21, 1909] The 1920 census shows Elizabeth as head of household.
 Her son James was working as a clerk in a grocery store.
 Two more sons, Russell and Leslie, had both joined the family.
 Stanley played at least briefly with Portsmouth in the Virginia League, according to the April 26, 1945, Sporting News.
+Elizabeth died in 1919.

 Chick learned baseball on the sandlots of Baltimore, where the trainer of the Richmond Climbers saw him at a tryout and signed him.
 [Notes by Ford Sawyer contained in Fewster’s player file at the Hall of Fame.]
 He broke into organized baseball playing second base at Double A with Richmond (International League) in 1915, a team owned by Jack Dunn of Baltimore who had moved the team there (and sold Babe Ruth to the Boston Red Sox) while facing competition from the Federal League team in Baltimore.
 Fewster hit .253 while playing second base in 48 games.
 The next two seasons he played for the Orioles (Dunn had moved the team back home after the Federal League collapsed), though only for 18 games (.184) in 1916, at shortstop.
 Much of the year he had played with the Worcester Busters, in the Eastern League, hitting .233 in 88 games.
 In 1917, after 22 games with Worcester he was back with Baltimore at second base.
 He got into 97 games and hit .299 and was brought up to the Yankees in time to debut on September 19.
 In 11 late-season games, he hit .222, driving in just one run and scoring twice.
 He played second for the Yankees, a right-hander who stood 5-feet-11 and weighed 160 pounds.